Do you need help and advice about your mortgage?

 In the current economic climate, more households are struggling with their mortgage payments and facing the threat of repossession.
 The Government is determined to help people to stay in their homes wherever possible and, a range of measures is now in place to provide help at every stage to households struggling with their mortgage repayments.

-A new website provides comprehensive information on the help available and an interactive tool to develop your own personal ‘action plan’.
-Visit https://www.gov.uk/repossession/get-advice or call the National Debtline on 0808 808 4000 if you are facing – or likely to face - difficulties with your mortgage payments.
+The government website GOV.UK provides advice and information on repossession and an interactive tool to develop your own personal action plan.
+Visit National Debtline or call them on 0808 808 4000 if you are facing - or likely to face - difficulties with your mortgage payments.

 Repossession is a scary thing - but you are not the only one to face this problem.
 There are thousands of other people in the same boat as you.
 In fact, the repossession rate is at its highest for eight years (although it’s still a small number compared to the number of homes that exist in Britain).
 So don’t feel alone or ashamed

 Repossession is generally used to refer to a financial institution taking back an object that was used as collateral.
 As a home owner, you can only be evicted if your lender or freeholder can prove a legal reason and the correct procedure is followed.

 Repossession doesn't happen automatically.
 It may be possible to stop the process at any stage.

 There has to be a legal reason for your home to be repossessed.
 The most common reasons are:

 - Failure to pay secured loans,